On this page

 • a limit to the number of boats allowed to fish

-• requirements to use turtle excluding devices and bycatch reduction devices in all trawl nets
+• requirements to use turtle excluding devices and bycatch reduction devices in all trawl nets, and

 • seasonal and area closures.